-The amount of the participation fee is determined with reference to all transactions that are reportable under OSC Rule 91-507 and to which the fee payer is a counterparty.
-This calculation includes all transactions, both cleared and uncleared, to which the fee payer is a counterparty, regardless of which counterparty reported a transaction.
+The determination of a fee payer's notional amount outstanding under subsections 30(2) and 30(3) of the Rule includes all transactions, both cleared and uncleared, to which the fee payer is a counterparty, regardless of which counterparty was a reporting counterparty or reported a transaction.
 For example, notional amounts under cleared transactions for which a recognized or exempt clearing agency is the reporting counterparty under OSC Rule 91-507 are included in determining the fee payer's participation fee.